Aarhus Diabetes Demography Symposium and Meeting 2025

 ✍ Registration is now open!

-Please follow this link to register for the symposium.
+Please follow this link to register for the symposium and meeting.
 During registration, you can indicate whether you would like to give a short, 10 minute presentation on your work related to diabetes registers, demography, or related methods.

 If it turns out that you will not be able to attend after you have registered, please do not forget to cancel your registration.